konrad-kruczynski/cctask/README.rst

 What is it?
 -----------
-So, at this moment this is just more or less a construction site ;) What I like to have here in the future is the XBuild/MSBuild task to enables you to compile C code on Linux, Windows or Mac.
+So, at this moment this is just more or less a construction site ;) What I like to have here in the future is the XBuild/MSBuild task that enables you to compile C sources on Linux, Windows or Mac.
 So, for example, if you have C# project that uses native binaries, you can compile it within xbuild.
 That's all ;)

 What it can do now?
 -------------------